Volumetrics-io/documentation/source/pages/01Events System.md

 ---
-description: "An introduction to the Event system in mrjs"
+description: "An introduction to the Event system in MRjs"
 ---
 # MRjs Events